oguerrer/oguerrer.github.io/src/content/research/development-aid.md

 ---
-title: 'Aid effectiveness in sustainable development: a multidimensional approach'
+title: 'Aid effectiveness in sustainable development: A multidimensional approach'
+titleShort: 'Aid effectiveness in sustainable development'
 description: 'With the knowledge gathered from our previous work in policy prioritisation, we were equipped to tackle one of the most important issues in development economics: the impact of international aid.
 For more than 60 years, this was a controversial topic because evidence on the effectiveness of aid at the macro level had been mixed.
-Hence, this paper conciliates many discussions around this topic and provide the first worldwide estimates on aid impact that are specific to each country and indicator.'
+Hence, this paper conciliates many discussions around this topic and provides the first worldwide estimates on aid impact that are specific to each country and indicator.'
 pubDate: '2023'
 publicationLink: 'https://doi.org/10.1016/j.worlddev.2023.106256'
 ---